tadakoglu/jest-cheat-sheet/Readme.md

 })
 ```

-Note that you can also do this per file, outside any `describe` and `test`:
+You can also do this per file, outside any `describe` and `test`:

 ```js
 beforeEach(expect.hasAssertions)
 ```

-This will verify the presense of at least one assertion per test case.
+This will verify the presence of at least one assertion per test case.
 It also plays nice with more specific `expect.assertions(3)` declarations.

 In addition, you can enforce it globally, across all test files (instead of having to repeat per file) by adding the exact same line into one of the scripts referenced by the `setupFilesAfterEnv` configuration option.
 (For example, `setupTests.ts` and that is referenced via a `setupFilesAfterEnv: ['<rootDir>/setupTests.ts']` entry in `jest.config.ts`.)